Contains the active ingredient lercanidipine (as hydrochloride)

 pressure is not treated it can lead to serious health problems.
 You may feel fine

-and have no symptoms, but eventually hypertension can cause stroke, heart disease and kidney
+and have no symptoms, but hypertension can cause stroke, heart disease and kidney

-There is no evidence that lercanidipine is addictive.
+There is no evidence that this medicine is addictive.

-Before you take lercanidipine
+Before you take this medicine

 When you must not take it

-Do not take lercanidipine if you:
+Do not take this medicine if:

-have severe liver or kidney disease
+severe liver or kidney disease.

-taking another medicine called cyclosporin
+taking another medicine called cyclosporine.

-Do not take this medicine if the expiry date (EXP) printed on the pack has passed.
+The expiry date (EXP) printed on the pack has passed.

 Before you start to take it

-to flow of blood from the heart, unstable angina (chest pain
+to the flow of blood from the heart (aortic stenosis), unstable angina (chest pain

-or tightness at rest or progressively increasing) or you have had a heart attack one month ago or less
+or tightness at rest or progressively increasing) or you have had a heart attack (myocardial

 Taking other medicines

-You may need different amounts of your medicine, or you may need to take
+If you are taking any of these you may need a different dose or you may need to take

-How to take lercanidipine
+How to take this medicine